-Yesterday (October 23rd) was my 30th birthday.
+Yesterday (October 23) was my 30th birthday.
 The big three-oh.
-To celebrate, here’s another 30 life lessons to accompany Joshua’s 30 Life Lessons and Leo Babauta’s 38 Life Lessons I’ve Learned in 38 Years from earlier this year.
+To celebrate, here’s another 30 life lessons to accompany Joshua’s 30 Life Lessons.
 Oh, and please, whatever you do, don’t get me any birthday gifts.

 1. It’s not about how people feel about you, but how you make them feel.
-From grade school through my freshman year in high school, I was chubby, crooked-toothed, and had low self-esteem.
-I was very concerned with how I looked and even more concerned with how people saw me.
-Unfortunately, looks were everything for me.
-Plus, I was constantly worried about hanging out with the cool kids.
-In fact, looking back on my friend choices, I remember blowing off some great people because they weren’t what I considered as “cool.”
-Growing older has shown me that the cool kids aren’t always the happy kids.
-After realizing this over my life I found that what people think about you isn’t nearly as important as how you make them feel.
+From grade school through my freshman year in high school, I was chubby, I was crooked-toothed, and I had low self-esteem.
+I was very concerned with how I looked, and I was even more concerned with how people saw me.
+Unfortunately, looks were everything for me; plus, I was constantly worried about hanging out with the cool kids.
+In fact, looking back on my friend choices, I remember blowing off some great people because they weren’t what I considered “cool.”
+Growing older has shown me the cool kids aren’t always the happy kids.
+I realized what people think about you isn’t nearly as important as how you make them feel.

 2. Consider all advice.
-“Oh if I knew then what I knew now.”
-I couldn’t tell you how many times I heard that from my parents and grandparents growing up.
-Now at age 30, I completely understand what it was they meant.
+“Oh, if I knew then what I know now.”
+I can’t tell you how many times I heard that from my parents and grandparents growing up.
+Now, at age 30, I completely understand what they meant.
 It’s amazing how much smarter our parents appear as we we get older.
-In many instances, if I listened to my parent’s and grandparent’s advice, I could have avoided learning lessons the hard way.
-When I realized this, I told myself that even if I didn’t agree with what someone was telling me, I would at least consider the advice they gave.
-This has worked well for me helping me to look into the mirror and consider if there was something I needed to change.
+In many instances, if I had listened to my parents’ and grandparents’ advice, I could have avoided learning lessons the hard way.
+When I realized this, I told myself that even if I didn’t agree with what someone was telling me, I would at least consider their advice.
+Thankfully, this has forced me to look into the mirror to consider what I must change.

 4. You’ll never be happy with more until you’re happy with what you have currently.
 It’s as simple as that.
-In most cases I have discovered that I usually don’t get rewarded in life with more until I appreciate the current life I have.
+In most cases, I discovered I usually don’t get rewarded in life with more until I appreciate what I have currently.

 5. Forgiveness is incredibly important.
-I used to do a really good job with holding grudges and keeping count of who wronged me.
-There is a profound saying in the bible: “freely forgive others as you forgive yourself.”
+I did a really good job holding grudges and keeping count of who wronged me.
+There is a profound saying in the bible: “Freely forgive others as you forgive yourself.”
 When I learned how to let things go and easily forgive others, I was a much happier person.
 In fact, I found the bigger the wrong I forgave, the better I felt.

 6. You can count your closest friends on one hand.
 This is also something I remember my parents and grandparents saying while I was growing up.
 They were right.
 As you grow older you find out who is actually your friend and who isn’t.

 7. Being honest is always the right thing.
-This is something I learned on accident when admitting to my grandmother that I snuck into her liquor cabinet, when I was 18.
-At the time I was living with her.
-She told me that if I lied to her when she asked me if it was true or not, she was going to ask me to leave her house because she wouldn’t be able to trust me.
-Even when I have royally screwed up in life, I have found that honesty punishes me less and gains the trust of many.
+This is something I learned on accident when admitting to my grandmother that I snuck into her liquor cabinet.
+I was eighteen at the time, and I was living with her.
+She told me if I lied to her when she asked me if it was true or not, she was going to ask me to leave her house because she wouldn’t be able to trust me.
+Even when I have royally screwed up in life, I have found honesty punishes me less and gains trust more.

 8. If you lie, you will get caught.
 This is very true for my life.
 Plus, if you lie, you will probably have to tell more lies to cover up the original lie.
 It’s a vicious cycle.